lithops-cloud/lithops/docs/source/execution_modes.rst

 developers can focus on writing their functions while Lithops takes care of the underlying infrastructure.

-.. note:: This is the preferable option if your application (or a part) requires a more powerful environment than the ones provided by the Serverless backends (in terms of CPU and Memory).
+.. note:: This is the preferred option if your application (or a part) requires a more powerful environment than the ones provided by the Serverless backends (in terms of CPU and Memory).

 .. code:: python